99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 # DynamoDB
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/60590f72-b4e5-4b77-b546-237a679894c6">

-NoSQL serverlesss DB
+NoSQL serverless DB
-They can scale horizontally for more Read/Write capacity, do not support joins or operations like "SUM", "AVG" it a fully managed highly avalible with replica across multiple AZ.
+They can scale horizontally for more Read/Write capacity, do not support joins or operations like "SUM", "AVG" it a fully managed highly available with replicas across multiple AZ.
 Scales massive workloads
-Fast and consistant performance
+Fast and consistent performance
-Low cost and Auto-Scaling
+Low-cost and Auto-Scaling
 Standart and IA calsses.

 Each table has a Primary Key, infinite rows, each one has attributes can be null or added over time